-As described in the Regional Multi-Jurisdictional Housing Element (Chapter 3), the racial and ethnic representation of residents in the County set the baseline, and closely corresponds to those in the city of Fresno.
+As described in the Regional Multi-Jurisdictional Housing Element (Chapter 3), the racial and ethnic representation of residents in the County set the baseline, and closely correspond to those in the city of Fresno.
 Countywide, the majority of the population in most jurisdictions is Hispanic (of any race).
-Similarly, the City of Fresno's Hispanic population constitutes nearly half of all residents (49.7 percent).
+Similarly, the city of Fresno's Hispanic population constitutes nearly half of all residents (49.7 percent).
 Countywide and within the city, Hispanic representation has grown significantly since the 2000 Census.
 In real numbers, the Hispanic population increased from 170,520 people to 261,751 over the 20-year timeframe, a 53.5 percent increase (see Table 1E-3.1).

-Residents identifying as White, not Hispanic or Latino, are the second largest population segment in the city of Fresno, comprising a quarter of the city's total population.
-Since 2000, the percentage of the city's white population has decreased, from 159,473 people (37.3 percent of the city) in 2000 to 137,216 (26.1 percent) in 2020.
+Residents identifying as White are the second largest population segment in the city of Fresno, comprising a quarter of the city's total population.
+Since 2000, the percentage of the city's White population has decreased, from 159,473 people (37.3 percent of the city) in 2000 to 137,216 (26.1 percent) in 2020.
 Asian or Pacific Islanders comprise Fresno's third largest population segment, making up 14.0 percent of the city, roughly similar to their 2000 population share of 11.0 percent.
 From 2000 to 2020, Fresno gained an additional 26,700 Asian or Pacific Islander residents.
-During this 20-year timeframe, the city also experienced a decrease in Black residents and Native American residents.
+During this 20-year timeframe, the city also experienced a decrease in Black or African American residents and Native American residents.

 Figure 1E-3.2 displays the distribution of households in Fresno by race and Hispanic origin.
 While Fresno's population is relatively evenly distributed throughout the city, the spatial distribution of the population indicates considerable levels of segregation by race and ethnicity.
-As shown in the figure, Hispanic residents are more concentrated in the southern half of the city, specifically in the Downtown area, while the northern half of the city is predominantly populated by white, non-Hispanic, residents.
+As shown in the figure, Hispanic residents are more concentrated in the southern half of the city, specifically in the Downtown, while neighborhoods in the northern half of the city have a greater predominance of White residents.